 If a negligent motorist caused your accident, you have the right to seek compensation from them for your injuries and damages.
-At Ostroff Injury Law, we have won thousands of car accident cases on behalf of injured clients.
+At Ostroff Godshall Injury and Accident Lawyers, we have won thousands of car accident cases on behalf of injured clients.

 For example, we won over $6 million in total settlements for seven people injured in a severe highway crash.
 Additionally, our skilled personal injury lawyers recovered over $4 million in settlements on behalf of four passengers who suffered injuries in a bus crash on the PA Turnpike.
 We recovered over $21 million in verdicts and settlements for a group of clients injured in another PA highway crash.

 Working with a Norristown car accident lawyer can improve your odds of getting fair compensation in your case.
 Founding Partner Jon Ostroff and his dedicated team will make sure you understand all your legal options and the firm will fight to protect your best interests.

 How the Car Insurance System Works in Norristown, PA

 Pennsylvania is a no-fault insurance state.
 As a result, regardless of who was at fault for a crash, if you have car insurance, your provider should cover some or all of your out-of-pocket expenses.
 These expenses include medical bills, car repair or replacement costs, and potentially lost income, up to the limits of your policy.

 Unfortunately, your insurance coverage may not have enough in benefits to pay these bills in full.
 In these situations, if the other party was at fault, you can pursue the balance of expenses that are not fully covered by your own insurance.